 12:30-1:30 Our Experience of COVID-19: Stories from the Front Lines

-Amanda Weatherston started her career in healthcare at St. Joseph’s Healthcare Hamilton (SJHH) during the SARS pandemic as a screener and then as a nurse.
-Her passion for healthcare began at a young age, after a short experience at a children’s hospital.
-Amanda loves to travel and early in her career, she worked abroad as a nurse in Ireland, New Zealand, and Australia.
-She eventually returned to SJHH, leading quality initiatives and then taking on her first manager role in Complex Care and Rehab.
-Amanda has managed Corporate Flow, Bed Allocation and the Nursing Resource Team, Screening, Satellite Health Facility and now the Congregate Settings and COVID Response Team.
+Amanda Weatherston is a Nurse at St. Joseph's Healthcare and Foundation.
+She has managed Corporate Flow, Bed Allocation and the Nursing Resource Team, Screening, Satellite Health Facility and now the Congregate Settings and COVID Response Team at St. Jose.
 Amanda is also the Interim Director of Care Shalom Village, in Hamilton.